 Summary of matters for consideration under Section 4.15 Have all recommendations in relation to relevant s4.15 matters been summarised in the Executive Summary of the assessment report?
 Yes Legislative clauses requiring consent authority satisfaction Yes Have relevant clauses in all applicable environmental planning instruments where the consent authority must be satisfied about a particular matter been listed, and relevant recommendations summarised, in the Executive Summary of the assessment report?

 Clause 4.6 Exceptions to development standards If a written request for a contravention to a development standard (clause 4.6 of the LEP) has been received, has it been attached to the assessment report?
-Yes - CI4.3 Building Height Special Infrastructure Contributions Does the DA require Special Infrastructure Contributions conditions (under s7.24)?
+Not Applicable Special Infrastructure Contributions Does the DA require Special Infrastructure Contributions conditions (under s7.24)?
 Not Applicable Conditions Have draft conditions been provided to the applicant for comment?
-No Reference in the second sec
+No, standard conditions have been attached with no design changes